TDGerve/silicH2O/README.rst

 Gettings started
 ================

-Documentation, installation and and usage instructions are available at `silicH2O.readthedocs.io <https://silich2o.readthedocs.io/en/latest/>`_
+Documentation and installation and and usage instructions are available at `silicH2O.readthedocs.io <https://silich2o.readthedocs.io/en/latest/>`_